 Each year members compete for the crowns to serve as Miss United National, King, Mother and Father to raise money to support our Scholarship Fund.
 We give scholarships each year to our children and grandchildren who are rising Freshman at either colleges, universities, and community colleges.

 King of United National - Ill.
-John Anderson, 32°
+John Crittenden, 32°

-Mother of United National - Sister Joy Nelson
+Mother of United National - Unique Lady Deseree Dorsey

 Father of United National - Ill.
-Albert Hutchinson, 32°
+Lewis Hall, 32°

 Unique Lady Dorothy Graham, Wilmington, North Carolina was our first Miss United National and has held the title numerous times over the years.
 Others following in her footsteps are Sis.
 Jennie Haywood (numerous times), Sis.
 Jackie Grier (deceased), Sis.
 Ellen Knox, Unique Lady Waynetta Jefferson, Unique Lady Lillie Martin, Sis.
 Beatrice Little (deceased), Sis.
 Iris Bernard, Sis.
 Esta Kennedy, Sis.
 Peggy Harris (deceased), Sis.
 Artesia Isom, Sis.
 Shawna Baines, Sis.
 Van Davenport and Unique Lady Sandra Thompson.
 Sis.
-Patricia Simpson, Fayetteville (deceased), Unique Lady Shawna Baines, and Sister Priscilla Clark.
+Patricia Simpson, Fayetteville (deceased), Unique Lady Shawna Baines, Sister Priscilla Clark, and Sister Amanda Thompson.

 Mothers of the organization have been Sis.
 Diane Green, Unique Lady Annette Williams, Sis.
 Hazel Manuel, Sis.
 Gladys Ford, Sis, Mary Reid, Sis.
-McIllwain, Unique Lady Bettye Harris (deceased), Unique Lady Mertice Reid, (numerous times), Unique Lady Elaine Carter, Unique Lady Sandra Thomspon, Unique Lady Julia McCauley (deceased), Unique Lady Charley Norwood., and Sister Trousa Slaton Robinson.
+McIllwain, Unique Lady Bettye Harris (deceased), Unique Lady Mertice Reid, (numerous times), Unique Lady Elaine Carter, Unique Lady Sandra Thomspon, Unique Lady Julia McCauley (deceased), Unique Lady Charley Norwood, Sister Trousa Slaton Robinson and Sister Joy Nelson.

 Our travels on business have taken us to numerous places: Toronto, Canada, Chicago, IL., Miami, FL., Orlando, FL., Atlanta, GA., Cherry Hill, NJ., Freeport, Grand Bahamas, New Orleans, LA., Jacksonville, FL., Falls Church, VA., Augusta, GA., Mount Laurel, NJ., Metairie, LA., Daytona Beach, FL., Robinsonville, MS., Rochester, NY., Tunica, MS., Las Vegas, NV., a five day cruise to Key West, FL. and Nassau, Bahamas, Vienna VA ,and Tampa, FL, Norfolk, VA, Reston, VA, Tysons Corner, VA, Orlando, FL, and Charlotte, NC.
 Our 2019 National Convention will be held in New Orleans, Louisiana at the Downtown Marriott at the Convention Center.